John Ford (bishop): Episcopal ministry

-On 13 December 2005, Ford was consecrated a bishop at Exeter Cathedral by Rowan Williams, the then Archbishop of Canterbury.
-He served as Bishop of Plymouth, a suffragan bishop in the Diocese of Exeter, between 2005 and 2013.
-From 2011 to 2013, he also held the post of assistant bishop in the Diocese of Truro.
+On 13 December 2005, Ford was consecrated as a bishop at Exeter Cathedral by Rowan Williams, the then Archbishop of Canterbury.
+He was Bishop of Plymouth, a suffragan bishop in the Diocese of Exeter, from 2005 to 2013.
+From 2011 to 2013, he also held the position of assistant bishop in the Diocese of Truro.

 On 30 June 2013, Ford was announced as the next diocesan bishop of the Diocese of The Murray in South Australia.
 He was installed as the fourth Bishop of The Murray on 6 December 2013.
 He retired in 2019 and returned to England to live in the Diocese of Chichester.
-He has permission to officiate in the Diocese in Europe.
+He had permission to officiate in the Diocese in Europe.

-Ford is a member of The Society, an association of traditionalist Anglo-Catholics in the Church of England who reject on theological grounds the ordination of women as priests and bishops.
+Ford was a member of The Society, an association of traditionalist Anglo-Catholics in the Church of England who reject on theological grounds the ordination of women as priests and bishops.

+Roman Catholic Church

+On 30 November 2025, the First Sunday of Advent, Ford was received into the Roman Catholic Church.

 Personal life

 Ford is a keen cricket fan.
 He is married to Bridget.
 They have three children.